miku0129/ohanamimart/README.md

 ## Features 🌸

 - Mobile user friendly responsive design.
-- Registered creators can edit their products using the authentication account implemented in Firebase Authentication.
+- Registered creators can edit their products using the authentication account implemented in Firebase.
 - Enabled Github Actions in Firebase Hosting to gain CI/CD.
 - Embedded Google Analytics to provide research on user preferences.